 A key benefit of most small business credit cards is that they offer points and/or cash back rewards.
 While cash back rewards are typically the best, certain companies can benefit more from points.
 To maximize your rewards, this article discusses points vs cash back, including how to compare them, who they’re best for, and how to use them.

-If you are looking for a small business credit card that offers you a high degree of flexibility with great rates and rewards, take a look at Chase.
-You can choose between travel or cash-back rewards, add employee cards for no additional cost, and set spending limits for each card.
-Apply online in minutes.
+If you are looking for a small business credit card that offers you a high degree of flexibility with great rates and rewards, take a look at the Chase Ink Business Cash℠ Credit Card.
+You can earn up to 5% cash-back on purchases, and get employee cards for no additional cost.

 How to Maximize Small Business Credit Card Rewards

 When maximizing small business credit card rewards, the most important thing to consider is a card’s redemption rate.
 The redemption rate is the dollar value of a card’s rewards and can be used to compare points and cash back apples-to-apples.
 This will help you choose the best mix of cash back and rewards points for your small business.

 - Typical Redemption rate: Can range from $0.006 – $0.05 per dollar spent or per point earned.